-Environment Variable Definition and Default Value PERL5LIB Root directory for Perl executables. (applicable only for Win Default: Install Drive:\Program Files\VERITAS\cluster server\lib\perl5.

-Environment Variable Definition and Default Value VCS_CONF Root directory for VCS configuration files.
+Environment Variable Definition and Default Value PERL5LIB Root directory for Perl executables. (applicable only for Windows) Default: Install Drive:\Program Files\VERITAS\cluster server\lib\perl5.
+VCS_CONF Root directory for VCS configuration files.
 Default: /etc/VRTSvcs Note: You cannot modify this variable.
 VCS_CONN_INIT_QUOTA Maximum number of simultaneous connections accepted by the VCS engine (HAD) per client host that has not completed the handshake.
 VCS_CONN_HANDSHAKE_TIMEOUT Timeout in seconds after which the VCS engine (HAD) closes the client connection that has not completed the handshake.
 VCS_DEBUG_LOG_TAGS Enables debug logs for the VCS engine, VCS agents, and HA commands.
 You must set VCS_DEBUG_LOG_TAGS before you start HAD or before you execute HA commands.
-See "Enabling debug logs for the VCS engine" on page 701.
-You can also export the variable from the $\verb /opt/VRTSvcs/bin/vcsenv $ file.
+See "Enabling debug logs for the VCS engine" on page 699.
+You can also export the variable from the /opt/VRTSvcs/bin/vcsenv file.
 VCS_DOMAIN The Security domain to which the VCS users belong.
 Symantec Product Authentication Service uses this environment variable to authenticate VCS users on a remote host.
 Default: Fully qualified host name of the remote host as defined in the VCS_HOST environment variable or in the .vcshost file.
 VCS_DOMAINTYPE The type of Security domain such as unixpwd, nt, nis, nisplus, ldap, or vx.
 Symantec Product Authentication Service uses this environment variable to authenticate VCS users on a remote host.
 Default: unixpwd VCS_DIAG Directory where VCS dumps HAD cores and FFDC data.
 VCS_ENABLE_LDF Designates whether or not log data files (LDFs) are generated.
 If set to 1, LDFs are generated.
 If set to 0, they are not.
 VCS_HOME Root directory for VCS executables.
 Default: /opt/VRTSvcs Note: You cannot modify this variable.
-VCS_HOST VCS node on which ha commands will be run.